Deadline: April 15, 2018

 Selection of Recipients

 The admissions department will identify potential recipients.
-A selection committee consisting of the Dean of the College of Education and the Director of Admissions will make the final selection by April 1st.
+A selection committee consisting of the Dean of the College of Education and Human Performance and the Director of Admissions will make the final selection.
 The recipients will be selected during their senior year of high school.
 If, during any given selection year, there is no student who meets the criteria for selection, the awarding the scholarship shall be deferred to the following academic year.

 To remain eligible for the scholarship once enrolled at West Liberty University, recipients must: